 Don’t Forget the Topline

 One area which is commonly overlooked is the topline.
 The topline refers to the region of the heel which is exposed at the top.
 As mentioned before, any stitching in the heel area needs to be of paramount quality with no obtrusion causing resistance in the movement of your heel.

 Just as with the rest of your heel, the topline should never carry any exposed stitching or material joins of any form.
-In addition, the topline needs to fit the form around your heel, onto the dorsum of the foot, without any excessive gaping.
+The topline needs to fit the form around your heel, onto the dorsum of the foot, without any excessive gaping.

 Low-heeled shoes need a slight amount of play, or heal-to-toe action, whereas flat shoes should have no room for motion.
-Low-heeled shoes need a slight gap with a topline that hugs your foot.
+Low-heeled shoes need a small gap with a topline that hugs your foot.

-Overall, the fit of the heel on your dress shoes is highly important.
-You'll want to make sure that you're getting the comfort and support you need to stay comfortable and keep your feet from suffering.
-Make sure to check each of these areas to make sure the shoes you're interested in offer the most possible support.
-Finally, don't be afraid to get insole add-on products to make yourself more comfortable.
+Overall, the proper fit of the heel on your dress shoes is essential.
+You'll want to make sure that you're getting the best foot shaped shoes and support you need to stay comfortable and keep your feet from suffering.
+Make sure to check each of these areas to make sure the shoes you're interested in offer the most possible support for your feet.
+Finally, if necessary, don't be afraid to get add-on products such as insoles for dress shoes, to make yourself even more comfortable.

 Last Updated on December 19, 2021 by admin_comfortabledressshoes